Printing, Copying, & Scanning

 When you are ready to send a print job over from a library computer to the printer, the computer will ask you to type in your username and password.
 Then walk up to the printer, wave your card, and select the document to release.
 The default printer is the smaller, Black & White printer.

 You may also send a print job remotely from your own device, provided it is connected to the internet.
 Follow the link on our home page or here to send your document.

 Upon separation from the institution, either by graduation or for other reasons, a patron may request in person at the circulation desk a refund of the funds remaining on their PaperCut account.
 All requests for refunds by graduating students must be made by May 31st of the year of graduation.
 All others must request a refund within 30 days of the date of separation.

 The Zeta Scanner

-The library now has a state of the art Zeta scanner.
+The library also has a Zeta scanner.
 The use of this machine is free to the members of our community.
-The Zeta Scanner allows you to save your scans on a USB drive or email them.
-Some of the advantages of this machine as opposed to flat bed scanners are that it is open faced, so it better protects the binding on some of our more delicate items.
+The Zeta scanner allows you to save your scans on a USB drive.
+Some of the advantages of this machine as opposed to flat bed scanners are that it is open-faced, so it better protects the binding on some of our more delicate items.
+It also makes scanning much faster and easier.
 The Zeta also has embedded software that automatically corrects for the natural bend of the pages in thicker materials and will even scrub out your fingertips should they make their way into the scanning frame.
-The video below provides information about how the scanner works.
-(Note that our machine does not print and offers varied editing features.)
+It also offers the option to save in various files formats.
+For a quick tutorial on how to use the Zeta scanner, feel free to ask someone at the Circulation Desk.